 Don’t you love?

-Now it’s time for something major (as in ‘this-will-take-a-year-before-I-can-move-in’ kind of major).
+Now it’s time for something major (as in ‘this-will-take-a-few-years-before-I-can-move-in’ kind of major).

 My Application to Get Approvals for 13 Minor Variances

-Over the past six months I’ve been navigating a redesign, and subsequent application to the City of Toronto’s Committee of Adjustment for approvals to add a second floor rear addition, as well as a new third floor, that is increasing the size of the property from 0.6 times coverage to 1.14 times coverage.
+Over the past six months I’ve been navigating a redesign, and subsequent application to the City of Toronto’s Committee of Adjustment for approvals to add a second-floor rear addition, as well as a new third floor, that is increasing the size of the property from 0.6 times coverage to 1.14 times coverage.
 In fact, to the consternation of my immediate neighbours, respectfully, I made an application that requested 13 variances to the existing zoning.
 These included the following:

 1) The maximum permitted building height is 10.0 metres.
 My altered dwelling will have a height of 10.78 metres

-2) The maximum permitted height of all front and rear exterior main walls is 7.5metres.
+2) The maximum permitted height of all front and rear exterior main walls is 7.5 metres.
 In my case, the front and rear exterior main walls of the altered dwelling will have a height of 10.78 metres.

 3) The maximum permitted building depth is 14.0 metres.
 In my plan, the altered dwelling will have a building depth of around 20 metres.